 Could you (should you?) offer your male employees better paternity leave?

-And as an increasing number of companies begin to realise that offering paid paternity leave to their employees is another way to increase engagement, wellness and loyalty, could it be time for you to dust off your current paternity leave policy and see if it can be upgraded at all?
+And as an increasing number of companies begin to realize that offering paid paternity leave to their employees is another way to increase engagement, wellness and loyalty, could it be time for you to dust off your current paternity leave policy and see if it can be upgraded at all?